Dear Baby Daniel,

 We’re blessed, however, that you’re moving to a loving foster family who will allow you to keep in contact with them.
 And so I know we will all meet again soon.

 If the past is any guide, I know what will happen that day.
-M will squeal your name at the top of her voice, tackle you with ferocious love and start planting kisses on you.
+Mira will squeal your name at the top of her voice, tackle you with ferocious love and start planting kisses on you.
 In the process she will surely dislocate one of your hips and restrict blood-flow to at least three of your vital organs.

 Stephanie and I will look in horror, yell at her to get off you, and run to save you from impending doom.
-Gavin will amble up, look at you with pure love and joy, and simply say: “Hi Baby D.”
+Gavin will amble up, look at you with pure love and joy, and simply say: “Hi Baby Daniel.”

 Until we meet again my friend.
 Until we meet again.